openshift-knative/docs/versions/v071/rn-knative-v071-OCP-41.md

   This creates a secret named `prometheus-adapter-tls`, which can then be mounted to the autoscaler.

-  You can also restart the autoscaler pod by executing the foliowing command:
+  You can also restart the autoscaler pod by executing the following command:

   `oc delete pod -n knative-serving -l 'app=autoscaler'`